-It’s best to avoid public places, but when you do need to go out, wash your hands after returning home and as often as you can after touching anything outside your home or accepting packages.
+It’s best to avoid public places right now because of COVID-19, but when you do need to go out, wash your hands after returning home and as often as you can after touching anything outside your home or accepting packages.
 Using the chorus to “Happy Birthday” to measure 20 seconds can get a little boring.
 Try the refrain from one of these other songs to keep yourself entertained.

 - “Love on Top,” by Beyoncé

 - “Jolene,” by Dolly Parton